smileboywtu/SEF/README.md

 + PKCS7 padding and depadding
 + symmetry
-+ support key bits from zero to 256 that's times of 8
++ support key bits from 8 to - that's times of 8

 <h2> Algorithm Design </h2>